wp-plugins/wpsync/readme.txt

 == Frequently Asked Questions ==

+= Plugin is not working, nothing is synchronized.
+What to do next? =

+1. Google Sheets have changed lot of things since the first version of this plugin was developed.
+Even the product name was changed and renamed to Google Sheets.
+However, it is possible to make the plugin work and here are a few things you can check:
+1.1.
+Go to the spreadsheet in Google Sheets that you want to import into WordPress and then go to File -> Publish option.
+1.2.
+Click Publish Entire Document (or any particular sheet).
+1.3.
+Click Start Publishing button under "Published content & settings" section.
+Make sure Automatically republish when changes are made is checked.
+1.4.
+Copy the key and paste it in the WP Magn Sync plugin settings page.
+Now click Preview and see if the rows are shown in the screen.

+2. Another reason that could be preventing the plugin to work is if you are using custom post types.
+If you are using the column post_type in the spreadsheet, make sure the post_type is registered in your WordPress installation.
+The plugin uses get_post_types function in WP to get a list of post types registered.

 = Does the plugin overwrites the spreadsheet? =

 No, it doesn't writes the spreadsheet.
 It is only accessed read only mode (at least for now)